Arturo Murillo: Censure, dismissal, and reinstatement

 Following his censure, Murillo affirmed that he would remain in office until the moment the assembly officially notified the Ministry of the Presidency.
 Copa responded by calling the minister's refusal to step down a "clear violation of the Constitution" and decried that "Murillo has a psychological problem because he is very exalted, he is very arrogant, he exacerbates people for no reason".
-To that, Murillo remarked that "if there is no notification [the censure] is useless; Mrs. Copa can cry, she can stomp, pull her hair, it is useless.
+Murillo responded, saying "if there is no notification [the censure] is useless; Mrs. Copa can cry, she can stomp, pull her hair, it is useless.
 It seems as if she was in love with me; the lady has to calm down a little; I respectfully tell her to calm down".
-After some days, President Áñez, at last, dismissed Murillo and Cárdenas on 19 October, replacing the former with Vice Minister of Public Security Wilson Santamaría.
+After some days, Áñez dismissed Murillo and Cárdenas on 19 October, replacing the former with Vice Minister of Public Security Wilson Santamaría.
 Initial indications suggested that, unlike with the case of López, the dismissal of Murillo would be permanent.
 The former minister reported that his first move would be "at least thirty days of vacation […].
 I want to rest, sleep a lot, it was a very exhausting work in these eleven months".
 He also implied he might leave the country, stating that he could do so "for as long as I want, whenever I want.
 Surely I will, on vacation […].
 I have not stolen, I have not killed, I have not murdered.
 If they want to persecute me and imprison me, they will find me at my house; I am not afraid of that".
-Meanwhile, the new minister Santamaría stated that he would accompany Áñez until the end of her mandate.
+Meanwhile, Santamaría stated that he would accompany Áñez until the end of her mandate.

-Despite this, Murillo's removal was short-lived as just a day later, both he and Cárdenas were reappointed to their positions.
-At their second swearing-in, President Áñez specified that the ministers would accompany her to the end of her term and reiterated her trust in Murillo's management.
+Despite this, Murillo's removal was short-lived as both he and Cárdenas were reappointed to their positions the following day.
+At their reappointment, Áñez specified that the ministers would accompany her to the end of her term and reiterated her trust in Murillo's management.